 Before incorporating your company, you need to assess which type of legal structure best fits your company’s business objectives and requirements.

 Our team of professionals at Biz Latin Hub offers a wide range of professional multilingual legal and accounting/taxation services that can help your Peruvian expansion.
-Reach out to Leo, Country Coordinator of Biz Latin Hub Peru, at [email protected] for personalised business advice.
+Contact us now for personalised business advice.

 Need support accessing a Latin American market?
 Check out the video below and see how we can support you.